Home|Barnet & London Walks|Calendar|Exploring London & Beyond|Your Guide |About Barnet|Contact & Enquiry facebook

 • Edgware almshouses ‘Edgware’

 Ancient Eggeswere still retains its charm in and around the old village centre.
+This walk forms a pair with Burnt Oak above.
+Save £5 if you attend both walks in consecutive weeks (£25).

 Known to the Romans, and ancient and important enough to have a leading London artery named after it, Edgware still boasts its charming partly medieval church, two sets of almshouses, a 16th-century row of shops, and a variety of delightful parks, one of which we’ll walk through.

-Sunday May 5th 2.30pm.
+Sunday March 29th 2.30pm.

 Meet at Edgware tube station, by the ticket barriers.

-• ‘The Heart of High Barnet’
+• Barnet almshouses ‘The Heart of High Barnet’

 A walk through 1000 years of history.
 This walk forms a pair with Monken Hadley below.
+Save £5 if you attend both walks in consecutive weeks (£25).

 See the brewery that became a Town Hall, and a church that became a shopping centre.
 Marvel at some truly beautiful houses and almshouses.
 Hear about the Battle of Barnet; and a fair that was so famous that Cossacks flocked to it, and so infamous that the Victorians tried to close it down.